3 Body Cues That Mask As Hunger

 Babies and toddlers nail the hunger cue response—they cry for food when they are truly, undeniably hungry, ignoring food once they’re sated.
 But after around age five, our appetite wires get crossed.
 Once exclusively guided by ghrelin and leptin, the hormones that regulate hunger and satiety, adults rely on external cues as well as internal ones to dictate when and how much they eat.

-So before you reach for food, know that the below three issues can manifest as hunger in the body, says Jeffrey Morrison, MD, founder of the Morrison Center in New York City.
+So before you reach for food, know that the below three issues can manifest as hunger in the body, says Jeffrey Morrison, MD, founder of the Morrison Center in New York City and a member of the Equinox Health Advisory Board.

 People eat for emotional reasons, not hunger, about half the time, says Morrison.
 “You might be looking for a distraction from work or some stress you’re feeling, Morrison says.